Hydration as the Key to Hangover Prevention and Relief

 When someone consumes alcohol, it impairs the body's ability to produce vasopressin, an antidiuretic hormone.
 Normally, vasopressin regulates fluid balance by signaling the kidneys to retain water.
 Without adequate levels, the kidneys send more water to the bladder, leading to increased urination and, subsequently, a higher risk of dehydration.

 This dehydration is a primary contributor to hangover symptoms, which often include thirst, headache, and dizziness.
-Alcohol also leads to the loss of electrolytes such as sodium and potassium, which are vital for fluid balance and nerve function.
+Alcohol also leads to the loss of essential minerals such as sodium and potassium, which are vital for fluid balance and nerve function.

 The Diuretic Effect of Alcohol: